Albert Wilfred Barbelle: Personal

 Barbelle was married three times.
 His first marriage in 1920 to a woman named Irene ended in divorce by the mid-1920s.
 In 1930, he married Franck Barbelle.
 They soon divorced.
 His final marriage to Paula Fuchs lasted until his death.
 Throughout their marriage, they lived in Manhattan and Richmond, New York.
 After marrying Fuchs, the couple remained in New York, later moving to Staten Island.

-After two months of illness, Barbelle died on February 3, 1957, two weeks before his 70th birthday.
+After two months of illness, Barbelle died on February 3, 1957, at age 69.

 Style and works

 Barbelle's career spanned over forty years, and had a massive collection of works.
-Examples of his work include cover art for Cheer Up, Mother, Gee!
+Examples of his work include cover art for Cheer Up, Mother, On the Bay of Biscay, Gee!
 What a Wonderful Time We'll Have When the Boys Come Home, When the Yanks Come Marching Home, Welcome Home, When the Boys from Dixie Eat the Melon on the Rhine, and Big Chief Killahun.

 His works were very versatile as they included various subjects and styles.
 While Barbelle's works included enhancing photographic subjects, fantasy creations, and silhouettes, his main subjects were women.
 Barbelle was very conscious of style, fashion, and color; he kept his works contemporary as possible, and he used more subtle color than his colleagues.
 Although he used subtle colors, he used the colors to highlight an element in a picture.

 Today, many libraries, including the Pritzker Military Museum & Library, hold sheet music with his designs.

 The Staten Island Museum holds an oil on canvas entitled A Corner of Staten Island.